100+ Best Fundraising Ideas for Everyone in 2024

 school fundraising ideas

-This simple, yet effective high school fundraising idea often gets overlooked.
+This simple – yet effective – middle school and high school fundraising idea often gets overlooked.
 To assist you, recruit a team of helpers.
-The school dance committee can then decide on a theme and help with designs for any tickets, posters flyers, and decorations.
-Take care of the basics: the food and drinks you’ll serve, as well as the music and the lights.
+This committee can then decide on a theme and help with designs for any tickets, posters flyers, and decorations.
+Make sure to take care of the basics: the food and drinks you’ll serve, as well as the music and the lights.

-Calculate how much money you need to cover all the costs (décor, food, DJ), and how much you want to make on top of it – and use this to price your tickets.
+Calculate how much money you need to cover all the costs (décor, food, DJ, etc.), and how much you want to make on top of it.
+Use this to price your tickets.

-Recruit volunteers from the Parent Teachers Association/Organisation and other parent volunteers to work in the cloakroom, at the door, serving food and drinks, and more.
+Recruit volunteers from the Parent Teachers Association/Organization and other parent volunteers to work in the cloakroom, at the door, serving food and drinks, and more.

 Fundraising Potential: +++